mabras/pupilfirst-xapi/pupilfirst_xapi/README.md

 * `LRS_SECRET` - authentication secter

 ## License
-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The gem is available as open source under the terms of the [GNU GPLv3 License](https://opensource.org/licenses/GPL-3.0).